Five Steps to Writing a Great Resume

 5. Revise carefully!

 The simplest error can undo all your hard work.
 Even a resume without a single typo is worthless if you forget to include your contact information.
 Read and reread everything carefully before sending it anywhere.
 Your best bet is to have a few people proofread it for you.
-A friend or family member is a good start, but your best bet is to visit us during our drop-in hours or schedule an appointment with a counselor.
+A friend or family member is a good start, but your best bet is to schedule an appointment with a career advisor.

 - Line up references, but don't include them on your resume unless asked.
 Employers assume that "references will be available upon request," so you don't need to say so.